 "Scientists want to make things especially specific, while designers are always working to make things concrete.
 This bringing of worlds together is very difficult."
 David Hamers introduced the complexity of the dialogue.

-It order to instigate this discussion, four of the 10 finalists of the Post-Fossil City Contest, run by the Urban Futures Studio, were asked to present their ideas, and feedback was given in small groups with the aim to improve the entries and learn at the same time about the role of imagination in shaping the urban transformation.
+Four of the 10 finalists of the Post-Fossil City Contest, were asked to present their ideas, and feedback was given in small groups with the aim to improve the entries and learn at the same time about the role of imagination in shaping the urban transformation.

 What is the imagined future?
 How can we overcome current challenges to reach this future?